 Guidelines for Recommending Faculty for Early Tenure

-The normal provisional tenure period is seven years with the decision being made as a part of the sixth-year review.
+The normal provisional tenure period is seven years, or ten years at the College of Medicine, with the decision being made as a part of the sixth-year, or the ninth-year at the College of Medicine, review.
 In order to consider individuals for tenure prior to this period, an extremely strong case must be presented.
 The number of years and achievements beyond the completion of the doctoral degree (or the highest professional degree in the discipline) are key factors in early tenure considerations.
 In some instances, there may be unusual or extenuating circumstances that may merit consideration of early tenure.
 If this is the case, the following procedures should be followed:

 Vice Provost for Academic Affairs Directory